 NCERT Solutions for Class 11 Science English Chapter 16 For Elkana are provided here with simple step-by-step explanations.
-These solutions for For Elkana are extremely popular among class 11 Science students for English For Elkana Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 11 Science English Chapter 16 are provided here for you for free.
+These solutions for For Elkana are extremely popular among Class 11 Science students for English For Elkana Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 11 Science English Chapter 16 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 11 Science English are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 11 Science English are prepared by experts and are 100% accurate.

 Page No 126:

 Comment on the subtlety with which the poet captures the general pattern of communication within a family.

 Nissim in his poem For Elkana has portrayed a common scene of any Indian home.
 On an April evening, strolling in the porch, the wife tries to discuss certain issues that the husband is indifferent to, as he believes that any man in the neighbourhood would know solution to them, while their son plays around.
 The lady of the house is keen on discussing the issues and needs no disturbance and demands her husband to pay attention.
 A simple style of how a conversation takes place between any husband and wife, be it on any topic under the sun. the husband finds the talk irrelevant and tries to ignore.
 He believes the issues the wife is discussing to be too simple to waste his time on and humorously declares that the wife is always correct to avoid any further argument.
 The reader may find it interesting to note that even during the argument the poet does not forget to mention the love of the wife for the husband.